 After considering this ill-starred, dis-aster-ous wedding, I checked into another wedding day just to compare: January 29, 1958 in Las Vegas.
 A couple famous for a long successful union: Paul Newman and JoAnne Woodward.
 I don’t know many details of their marriage, but they came to be seen as an emblem of strong partnership.
 They championed a rare animal: a 50-year marriage in the entertainment industry.

 On their day, Venus and the Sun were conjunct and the Moon was exalted in Taurus, so bravo!
 This is more like it.
 Also, although I don’t know the exact time of their wedding, an odd cluster was in the house of partnership at 10:00am (the house of health by noon, and the house of pleasure by 4pm): Jupiter, Neptune and Rahu, all within 4º of each other which could mean “cravings for blessed escapism” or “striving for divine bliss” and all three were in Scorpio all day long, the sign that can represent our most ambitious carnal desires (the Ascendant degree for Paul and JoAnne’s physical bodies (and outward identities) is about a half degree from each other, too).
+We always look for multiple indications in astrology, and this is a perfect example.

 I have to add that Scorpio (people often forget) is also the sign that has a high degree of kindness.
 A lot of planets in Scorpio equals a truly kind manifestation.
 When it comes to weddings, I think that’s the key and the lesson.
 In the end, kindness wins the day.